-The same limitations apply to columns in SCBF, as their flexural strength and rotation capacity has been shown to be a significant contributor to the stability of SCBF (Tremblay, 2001, 2003).
-It has also been demonstrated that SCBF can be subject to significant story drift (Sabelli et al., 2003), requiring columns to undergo inelastic rotation.
+Columns in SCBF also need to satisfy high ductility slenderness limits because their flexural strength and rotation capacity have been shown to be a significant contributor to the stability of SCBF (Tremblay, 2001, 2003).
+It has also been demonstrated that SCBF can be subjected to significant story drift (Sabelli et al., 2003; Lehman et al., 2008), requiring columns to undergo inelastic rotation.

 Enhanced ductility and fracture life of rectangular HSS bracing members can be achieved in a variety of ways.
 The HSS walls can be stiffened by using longitudinal stiffeners, such as rib plates or small angle sections in a hat configuration (Liu and Goel, 1987).
-Use of plain concrete infill has been found to be quite effective in reducing the severity of local buckling in the post-buckling range of the member (Liu and Goel, 1988; Lee and Goel, 1987).
-Based on their test results, Goel and Lee (1992) formulated an empirical equation to determine the effective width-to-thickness ratio of concrete-filled rectangular HSS bracing members.
-The effective width-to-thickness ratio og a factor, [(0.0082KL/r) + 0.264], for KL/r between 35 and 90, where KL/r is the effective slenderness ratio of the member.
-The purpose of concrete infill as described herein is to inhibit the detrimental effects of local buckling of the HSS walls.
-Use of concrete to achieve composite action of braces is covered in Section H2.5b.
+The use of plain concrete infill has been found to be quite effective in reducing the severity of local buckling in the post-buckling range of the member (Liu and Goel, 1988; Lee and Goel, 1987, 1990).